tdkeating/tdkeating.github.io/_projects/IBD_proposal.md

 location: "University of Washington, Seattle"
 ---

+University of Washington, Seattle

 This was a study proposal for a clinical trial to research the efficacy of a comprehensive self-management treatment for adults with Crohn's disease and ulcerative colitis.
 The proposed treatment plan involved cognitive behavioral therapy, relaxation strategies, disease-specific education, and dietary components.

+The work involved developing the trial study design, creating a statistical analysis plan, and performing a sample size calculation.